Yaverlandia

-Yaverlandia (meaning "of Yaverland Point/Yaverland Battery") is a genus of theropod dinosaur known.
-It is from a partial fossil skull (MIWG 1530) found in Lower Cretaceous strata of the Wessex Formation (Upper Silty Bed) in the Isle of Wight, England.
-When MIWG 1530 was first described in a 1930 work by D. M.S.
-Watson, similarities were noted with the ornithopod genus Vectisaurus and the theropod genus Troodon, and in 1936 it was ultimately assigned to the former.
-It was recognised as a distinct genus in 1971, by Peter Galton, who re-examined the remains.
-Galton assigned one species, Y. bitholus, to Yaverlandia.
+Yaverlandia (meaning "of Yaverland Point/Yaverland Battery") is an extinct genus of possible dinosaur known from two partial fossil skulls found in Lower Cretaceous strata of the Wessex Formation (Upper Silty Bed) in the Isle of Wight, England.
+When the first known specimen, MIWG 1530, was first described in 1930 by D. M. S. Watson, similarities were noted with the ornithopod genus Vectisaurus (now Mantellisaurus) and the theropod genus Troodon.
+In 1936, it was ultimately assigned to the former.
+It was recognised as a distinct genus in 1971 by Peter Galton, who re-examined the remains.
+Galton described a single species, Yaverlandia bitholus, in the genus.
 He believed that it was the oldest member of the family Pachycephalosauridae.
-Subsequent research by Darren Naish suggests that Yaverlandia is instead a maniraptoran theropod.

-Discovery and naming
+Subsequent research by Darren Naish in 2008 instead suggested affinities with maniraptoran theropods.
+IWCMS.
+2012.585, a second specimen described in 2026 by Naish and Steven C. Sweetman, is very similar to the first specimen.
+These researchers determined that the identity of Yavelandia remains enigmatic; while dinosaur affinities remain possible, some anatomical features are comparable to non-dinosaurian reptiles such as crocodyliforms.

+History

-The holotype (MIWG 1530) of Yaverlandia, consisting of two frontal bones, part of the right postorbital, and part of the left orbitosphenoid was discovered in 1930, in the Wealden Marls north of the seawall below Yaverland Battery of Sandown, on the Isle of Wight.
+The holotype of Yaverlandia bitholus, MIWG 1530, consists of two frontal bones, part of the right postorbital, and part of the left orbitosphenoid.
+It was discovered in 1923 by F. M. G. Abell in the Wealden Marls north of the seawall below Yaverland Battery of Sandown, on the Isle of Wight.
 It originated from strata belonging to the Wealden Group, presumably the Wessex Formation, which on the Isle of Wight dates to the Hauterivian and Barremian ages.
 The specimen was first mentioned in the literature by D. M. S. Watson in an untitled article in the Proceedings of the Isle of Wight Natural History Society.
 Watson noted that it bore similarities to Vectisaurus, then very poorly understood, though also noted similarities with the North American genus Troodon.
 Six years later, W. E. Swinton assigned MIWG 1530 to Vectisaurus.

+Naming

 In 1971, Peter Galton re-examined the specimen, creating a cast for examination.
 He concluded that MIWG 1530 did not belong to the same taxon as the Vectisaurus holotype, which he later assigned to the family Iguanodontidae (and which is now a synonym of Mantellisaurus), but rather to a pachycephalosaurid.
 In light of its distinctiveness, Galton gave it the binomial name of Yaverlandia bitholus.
 The genus name, Yaverlandia, refers to Yaverland, while the species name, bitholus, derives from the Latin bi ("two") and tholus ("dome"), in reference to Galton's belief that Y. bitholus bore two small domes, rather than a flat skull or a single large dome as in later pachycephalosaurids.
-In 2012, additional remains of Yaverlandia were reported, but these have not been described.